-When the temperatures reached a high of just 13 degrees on February 26th, 2019, one cat found a warm place to hide.
+When the temperatures reached a high of just 13 degrees on February 26th, 2019, one cat found a warm, and dangerous place to hide.
 In Baraboo, Wisconsin, the winter season is more often than not, brutal for ALL living creatures.
 Feral and stray cats are left to fend for themselves; not an easy thing to do!
 Many seek refuge in a secret place that provides warmth, protection from the elements and other predators trying to survive.
-With all these features, an engine compartment is a spot chosen by many.
-Unbeknownst to vehicle’s owner, when the engine is started, the cats are vulnerably tucked within.
+With all these features, a car engine compartment is a spot chosen by many.
+Unbeknownst to vehicle’s owner, when the car engine is started, the cats are vulnerably tucked within.
 This “refuge” then turns into a terrifying chamber of horror and mutilation for the stowaways.

-Poor Henry learned this the hard way, losing both ears and almost being decapitated!
+Poor Henry learned this the hard way, losing both ears and almost being decapitated from a car engine!

 When we get a call for help we never know what we will find so we always brace ourselves.
 But in some cases, we are completely unprepared for how bad it is.

 A chunk of his skull was missing and one of his ears was severed down to the ear canal.
 They immediately rushed the suffering boy to a local veterinarian.
 At the Veterinary Emergency Service & Veterinary Specialty Center in Middleton, the staff was just at startled.

 In addition to mild head trauma, one ear is completely detached down to the ear canal and cannot be saved and must be removed.
 This will require extensive surgery down to his skull and he will need a flap of skin taken from somewhere else on his little body.
 Additionally, he has deep wounds all over his head that will require great care and vigilance to prevent infections from setting in.